kiwiproject/dropwizard-elk-appender/README.md

 { "serviceName": "invoice-service", "serviceHost": "dev-svc-1.acme.com", "serviceEnvironment": "dev" }
 ```

-As an example, if you wanted to use environment variables you could do it like this in a script:
+As an example, if you wanted to use environment variables, you could do it like this in a script:

 ```bash
 # export the environment variables